What is an Accounts Receivable Aging Report?

 An accounts receivable aging report or receivable aging report refers to a summary of all receivables due from customers at any given point in time.
 The report breaks down receivables due from all customers into different aging categories based on the number of days since the respective invoices were raised.

 A company should be worried if the accounts receivable aging report identifies that many accounts are outstanding for long periods of time.
 It can be considered a sign that the company is incurring excessive risk by extending credit terms to customers that are unlikely to pay.
-Alternatively, it is also a sign that the business is inefficient at collecting payments.
+Alternatively, it may also indicate that the business is inefficient at collecting payments.

 In the example above, if we assume that the company’s credit policy is 60 days, then customers ABC & Co. and XYZ & Co. appear to be within the company’s credit period for all customers.
 However, LMN & Co. appears to delay its payments to the company.